Kingsburg, California: Points of interest and events

+Education

 Kingsburg Elementary schools operate on a charter school system.
 Kingsburg's elementary school system is unique in that all students in Kindergarten through 8th grades will all go to the same schools together.
 The school year starts during the later weeks of August.
 Washington Elementary serves as a Kindergarten only school.
 First grade is at Roosevelt Elementary.
 Second and Third grades are at Lincoln Elementary.
 Fourth, Fifth, and Sixth grades are at Ronald Reagan Elementary.
 Seventh and Eighth grades are at Rafer Johnson Junior High School.
 Kingsburg High School serves as the community high school, and its district is separate from that of the elementary school system.
 The elementary school district also operates Central Valley Home School which serves as a supplement to traditional home schooling.